JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 ---
 type: tutorial
 layout: tutorial
-title:  "Mapping Primitive Data Types with C"
+title:  "Mapping Primitive Data Types from C"
 description: "Primitive Data types from C and how they look in Kotlin/Native side"
 authors: Eugene Petrenko
 date: 2018-07-11